-Probably the best advice we can give anyone is never buy a LED product based on watts, buy it based on lumens and then figure out how little watts you can use to make those lumens.
+The best advice we can give anyone is never buy a LED product based on watts.
+Buy it based on lumens and then figure out how little watts you can use to make those lumens.

 What is a lumen?

-In simple terms, it’s a measurement of light that basically defines how much light a certain fixture or bulb produces.
-It is essentially the light you are replacing.
-Fixtures produce lumens, consume watts, and all the fixtures lumens combined provide a foot candle measurement.
-When we do a photometric calculation, we take the scientific information associated with that fixture or bulb, insert it into photometric software, and calculate the foot candles for the area.
+In simple terms, it’s a measurement of light that defines how much light a certain fixture or bulb produces.
+It is the light you are replacing.
+Fixtures produce lumens and consume watts.
+And all the fixtures lumens combined provide a foot candle measurement.
+When we do a photometric calculation, we use the data associated with that fixture or bulb.
+We then insert it into photometric software, and calculate the foot candles for the area.
 In real terms, a light meter will give you a foot candle reading at the place you are standing.
 Move close to a light source, the foot candles will rise.
 Move away, it will fall.
-The foot candle reading in between 2 fixtures is the collective lumen output of the 2 fixtures distributed to that point where you are standing.
+The foot candle reading between 2 fixtures is the collective lumen output.
+These 2 fixtures distributed to that point where you are standing.

 Why does this matter?
-A lot more than you may think, because it’s all that matters when it comes to replacing old lighting systems with new and improved lighting technology.
+A lot more than you may think.
+Because it’s what matters when replacing old systems with new lighting technology.

-When replacing an existing fixture (or entire system), you need to know your lumen output per fixture.
-Let’s say your metal halide fixtures initially produce 32,000 lumens per 400 watt bulb.
+To replace an existing fixture (or entire system), you need the lumen output per fixture.
+Let’s say your metal halide fixtures produce 32,000 lumens per 400 watt bulb.
 So instead of thinking, “I need 400 Watt LED to replace 400 Watt Metal Halide,” you need to be thinking

 “I need an LED that can replace 32,000 lumens.”

-With this example of 32,000 lumens for a 400 Watt metal halide, that means it is outputting 80 lumens per watt (initially).
-In the world of lighting in today’s technology world, this isn’t that efficient, with LEDs approaching 200 lumens per watt.
-However, there are some other factors going on here that you need to be aware.
+Take this example of 32,000 lumens for a 400 Watt metal halide.
+That means its outputting 80 lumens per watt.
+In the world of lighting, this isn’t that efficient, with LEDs approaching 200 lumens per watt.
+But, there are some other factors going on here that you need to be aware.

 Understanding Initial lumens and L70